 Invitation for Sacred Ground -- a discussion on race and faith.
 As we continue to talk about race and faith, the Diocese has a new offering that we encourage you to participate.
 An added Bonus, Charlotte Hagan is one of the facilitators (click her name to watch video).
 Click Here to Learn More.

 Worship and Children Information

 Pledges and Gifts:

-We remain so grateful for your support and thank you for your continued contributions!
-You may drop off checks (or cash) at the office or send them by mail.
 You may also click on the Donate Now button (to your right) where you can make a one time or a recurring gift.

 SPECIAL FOOD PANTRY INFORMATION

 The Botetourt Food Pantry is operating at normal hours Saturday 9:30-12:00, but the distibution will be done as a drive through process.
 Clients are asked to stay in their cars and volunteers bring the food out to you.
 Food will be already boxed up.
 We ask clients and volunteers to stay at home if you have any symptoms.
 We appreciate your patience, as we want to keep our volunteers and clients safe.2022 Stewardship Letter >